ramizdundar/cmpe322-project2/README.md

 For what it does and more detailed information please look into project pdf.

-## Running
+## Usage

-Just compile with make and then run the executable.
+Just compile with make then run the executable.

 ```
 make && time ./simulation input.txt